 Current Market Trends

-E-commerce platform Tesjor (Cambodian for Tourist) launched early 2017, an application to enable a wide range of online services from food ordering to hotel booking and reserving transportation.
-The app integrates mandatory cashless payment systems, a first in Cambodia which usually relies on cash on delivery.
+In early 2017, E-commerce platform Tesjor (Cambodian for Tourist) launched an application to enable a wide range of online services from food ordering to hotel booking and reserving transportation.
+Unlike the usual cash on delivery, the app integrates mandatory cashless payment systems, a first in Cambodia.

-Mobile eCommerce in Cambodia enjoyed fast growth over the past few years.
+Mobile eCommerce in Cambodia has enjoyed fast growth over the past few years.
 Mobile internet access is affordable, with costs below the global average, and about 50% of Cambodians own a smartphone.
 Smartphone adoption is growing at a fast pace.
 Mobile money transfer options have grown rapidly in popularity, even in the countryside.
 Transactions for online shopping are made through mobile money transfers in this limited credit card market.
-Uber is set up to launch in Cambodia using both cash on delivery and electronic payments in 2017.
+Both homegrown and international ride hailing apps have been booming in urban areas, Phnom Penh, Siem Reap, and Sihanouk Ville.

-Cambodia has seen an increase of active internet users from about 28,000 to 7.1 million over the past 8 years and active social media users to 4.9 million in 2017 and counting.
-Traditional advertising methods through mainstream media such as TV and radio are transitioning to online marketing where many young Cambodians reside.
-Cambodia is a very young country, with some 70% of the population under the age of 35.
+Cambodia has seen an increase of active internet users from about 28,000 to 7.1 million over the past 8 years, and active Facebook users increased from 4.8 million to 6.8 million in 2017.
+Traditional advertising methods through mainstream media such as TV and radio are transitioning to online marketing to target younger Cambodians.
+Cambodia is a very young country with 70% of the population under the age of 35.

 Cambodia eCommerce Industry Trade Development and Promotion eCommerce